TouchWiz: TouchWiz Zero UX

-A new version of TouchWiz 5.0 was released in September 2015 for the Galaxy Note 5 and S6 Edge+.
-The new version features updated iconography, with stock apps now featuring "squircle" icons instead of freeform, and a re-added single-handed operation mode that was removed on the Galaxy S6 after being available on the S5.
+An updated version named "TouchWiz Noble UX" was released in August 2015 along with the Galaxy Note 5 and S6 Edge+.
+This version features updated iconography, with stock apps now featuring "squircle" icons instead of freeform, and a re-added single-handed operation mode that was removed on the Galaxy S6 after being available on the S5.
 However, it is opened with a triple-press of the home button instead of a swiping gesture, lacks on-screen keys (navigation, volume controls, app/contact shortcuts) and only has one fixed size.

 The camera user interface has undergone several changes as well.
 Shortcuts on the left pane are no longer customizable, and the settings are on a separate page rather than on top of an active viewfinder.

 Mid-range and entry-level devices feature a version named "TouchWiz Essence 2.0".
-It is similar to TouchWiz 5.0 but icon shadows are not included along with or without Theme Support.
-It is comparatively lighter, faster and featured on devices such as the 2016 A series, Galaxy A8, Galaxy S5 Neo, tablets and the J series devices which run Android Lollipop.
-It also doesn't feature the Sparkling Bubbles lockscreen effect exclusive to Galaxy S6 devices and the Note 5.
+It is similar to TouchWiz Zero UX but icon shadows are not included, along with or without Theme Support.
+It is comparatively lighter, faster, and features on devices such as the 2016 Galaxy A series, Galaxy A8, 2016 Galaxy Tab A series, and the Galaxy J series devices, which run Android Lollipop.
+It also doesn't feature the Sparkling Bubbles lock screen effect exclusive to Galaxy S6 and the Note 5, which displays bubbles on the right and left edges of the screen.

-Galaxy S6 user reports suggest that the step-by-step frame navigation and still frame image extraction features have been removed from Samsung's precluded video player software.
+Galaxy S6 user reports suggest The step-by-step frame navigation and still frame image extraction features have been removed from Samsung's included video player software.

-TouchWiz 6.0
+TouchWiz Hero UX

-This version of TouchWiz began during initial beta testing of Android Marshmallow on the Galaxy S6 in December 2015, for users who had signed up for the beta program, and became formally available in February 2016.
+This version of TouchWiz, codenamed after the Galaxy S7 (Hero), began during initial beta testing of Android 6.0 Marshmallow on the Galaxy S6 and Note 5 in December 2015, for users who had signed up for the beta program, and became formally available in February 2016 for the Galaxy S7 series.
+This version was also released for the S5.

-It features a redesigned notification drop-down and colour overhaul, replacing the original blue and green hue to white.
-This version also removed the weather while centring and enlarging the clock on the lock screen, as well as bringing back the ability to customize the shortcuts on the lock screen.
+It features a redesigned notification drop-down and color overhaul, replacing the original blue and green hue with white.
+This version also removed the weather while centering and enlarging the clock on the lock screen, as well as bringing back the ability to customize the shortcuts on the lock screen.
 Icons are slightly modified with a flatter look, removing the shadows that featured previously.
 The Smart Manager was removed as an app, and was moved to a settings option instead.